Has your operation affected how you – and your partner – feel about your body?

 Caesarean sections and hysterectomies are a case in point.
 Clients tell me they feel “cut in two”, and they “hate the overhanging pouch it leaves”.
 They may “hate touching the scar” and “feel unattractive”.

-Tummy tucks, often promoted as “a bit of a nip and tuck”, are in fact major surgery; they leave the same scar as that caused by a Diep Flap, where the patient has a single or double mastectomy then the fat from the belly is relocated to create artificial breasts.
+Tummy tucks, often promoted as “a bit of a nip and tuck”, are in fact major surgery; they leave the same scar as that caused by a Diep Flap, where the patient has a mastectomy, then the fat from the belly is relocated to create artificial breasts.
 These are operations that, in theory, give you your shape back and makes you feel better if your issue was one of being overweight, and better about yourself than you might have felt if you’ve had breast cancer and you don’t want to stay ‘flat’ with scars or have artificial implants.
 However, both these operations leave a hip to hip scar and often that ‘cut in two’ feeling, as well as potentially other, more serious problems.

 How can we help you?

 All these major surgeries can leave us feeling battered, ugly and unlovable.
-Or, we can turn that around by determining to love ourselves, perhaps having a tattoo to make the scar into something beautiful or humorous, and celebrating our bodies.
+We can turn that around by determining to love ourselves, perhaps having a tattoo to make the scar into something beautiful or humorous, and celebrating our bodies.
 I discuss this further in my book, Scars, Adhesions and the Biotensegral Body, referenced below.

 If you do decide you want a tattoo, by the way, I recommend you have ScarWork first, not afterwards, as the tissue changes and moves during the healing process.